Steve Cropper, Legendary Guitarist, Songwriter and Producer of Some of Soul Music’s Biggest Hits, Dies

 Back in the studio, Cropper asked Jones to play a riff he’d played during a recent show.
 Jones recalls the moment: “I’d forgotten those riffs…so I asked Steve to stand next to the organ and help refresh my memory.
 I played several licks before Steve stopped and shouted, ‘That’s it!’
 He identified the opening notes of what would become ‘Green Onions.’
 The song burst to life on the spot.”

-The next day, Cropper took the then-unnamed B-side to a local deejay who played it on the air four times in a row.
+The next day, Cropper took the then-unnamed B-side to a local DJ, who played it on the air four times in a row.
 The station’s phones lit up with callers asking where they could buy the song.
-Naturally, “Green Onions” graduated to the A-side, and the rest is history.
+Naturally, “Green Onions” graduated to the A-side.
 The single reached #1 on the R&B chart and #3 on the Hot 100.

-Among the artists the M.G.’s backed were Bill Withers, Sam & Dave, Albert King, Carla Thomas, Rufus Thomas, and Johnnie Taylor.
-Post-Stax, Cropper produced and/or played on sessions for Jeff Beck, Jose Feliciano, Yvonne Elliman, John Prine, Tower of Power, John Mellencamp, Paul Simon, Ringo Starr, Buddy Guy, Johnny Lang, Elton John, and Steppenwolf, among many, many others.
+Among the artists the M.G.’s backed were Bill Withers, Sam and Dave, Albert King, Carla Thomas, Rufus Thomas and Johnnie Taylor.
+Post-Stax, Cropper produced and/or played on sessions for Jeff Beck, Jose Feliciano, Yvonne Elliman, John Prine, Tower of Power, John Mellencamp, Paul Simon, Ringo Starr, Buddy Guy, Johnny Lang, Elton John and Steppenwolf, among many others.

 Beginning in 1978, Cropper and Dunn were among the heavyweight musicians who backed John Belushi and Dan Aykroyd as the Blues Brothers band.